 The Queensboro Dance Festival's mission is to strengthen the dance community in Queens

-and garner a greater appreciation of Queens dance.
+and inspire a greater appreciation of Queens dance.

 Love Queens dance too?
-Volunteer at our events or admin for festival perks and
+Volunteer at our events or admin for festival perks,

 About the Queensboro Dance Festival